Search by Keyword

 (John Lennon - Paul McCartney)

-Most songwriters will describe the moment of inspiration as an exhilarating experience.
+Most songwriters would undoubtedly describe the moment of inspiration as an exhilarating experience.
 Paul McCartney explains it this way: "That creative moment when you come up with an idea is the greatest, it's the best.
 It's like sex.
 You're filled with a knowledge that you're right, which, when much of your life is filled with guilt and the knowledge that you're probably not right, is a magic moment...it's a very warm feeling that comes all over you, and for some reason it comes from the spine, through the cranium and out of the mouth."

-In the case of the song "She's A Woman," the circumstances were perfect.
+In the case of McCartney's song "She's A Woman," the circumstances were perfect.
 It so happened that The Beatles had a recording session booked on the same day that Paul had earlier written most of the song, so, with a pressing deadline upon them, they finished writing the song in the studio and fully recorded it on the same day.
 Therefore, "She's A Woman" is one in a small group of Lennon / McCartney songs that were fully written and fully recorded on the same day, others being "Birthday," "All Together Now" and "The Ballad Of John and Yoko."
 And in this case, the result was a song that became a staple of their live performances for the next two years as well as becoming a Top Five hit on the American Billboard Hot 100.

 Paul's house at St. John's Wood, London